Prescribing Food as Medicine among Individuals Experiencing Diabetes and Food Insecurity in the United States

 - Health care delivery

 Diabetes is one of the most costly and prevalent diseases in the United States and is closely linked to unhealthy diets and food insecurity.
-Researchers are evaluating the impact of the Geisinger Health System’s Fresh Food Farmacy (FFF), a program which provides fresh food and diabetes education, on health and health care utilization for individuals experiencing both diabetes and food insecurity.
+Researchers are evaluating the impact of a food-as-medicine program that provides fresh food and diabetes education on health and health care utilization for individuals experiencing both diabetes and food insecurity.

 Each year, millions of Americans are affected by diabetes, making it one of the most costly diseases in the United States.
 According to the American Diabetes Association, 9.4 percent of the US population had diabetes in 2015 and the estimated total cost of diagnosed diabetes (i.e., direct medical costs and reduced productivity) was US$327 billion in 2017.1 Researchers forecast that the prevalence of diabetes will increase by 54 percent to more than 54.9 million Americans between 2015 and 2030, and the medical and societal costs associated will amount to more than US$622 billion by 2030.2 Furthermore, adults who fall below 100 percent and 199 percent of the Federal Poverty Line experience the highest rates of diabetes at 12 percent and 12.7 percent, respectively.3 It is also widely acknowledged that the high prevalence of diabetes in the United States is linked to low-quality diets and food insecurity.45 Food insecurity is defined as the disruption of food intake or eating patterns due to lack of money and other resources.6 People experiencing poverty are more likely to experience food insecurity and are often led to purchase cheaper, higher-calorie foods that contribute to weight gain and increase susceptibility to diet-related diseases such as diabetes.7 Difficulty accessing healthy foods also complicates management of diabetes, a disease requiring a diet-specific regimen.
 Despite the acknowledged link between poor diets and diabetes, there is little rigorous evidence on how to effectively increase access to high-quality, nutritious foods among individuals with diabetes and especially for those experiencing poverty.
 If diets are part of the problem, can they also be part of the solution?